mauser001/Eth2Overwatch/README.md

   + Start Validator: Stops all existing Validator (validator) processes and starts a new one
   + Stop Validator: Stops all existing Validator chain (validator) processes
   + Autostart: Starts the Validator Process (if not started) on Start of this Programm
-  + Password file path: Path where the validator password files are stored.
+  + Password path: Path to a textfile holding your wallet password (plaintext).
   + Hide cmd:
     + Checked: Process runs in the background
     + Not checked: cmd window running the Validator process will be visible